Sherry Black Foundation

 Current Policy/Laws

 “The Sherry Black Bill”, signed into law May 17, 2023.
-This law restricts the use of IGG to violent crimes only and establishes guidelines of what requirements must be met, in order to utilize IGG.
+This law restricts the use of IGG to violent crimes only and establishes guidelines of what requirements must be met in order to utilize IGG.
 This law also provides guidelines and limitations on arrests or charges.
 This also establishes annual reporting requirements for the use of IGG and creates provisions for post-conviction relief involving IGG.

 The Department of Justice published an interim policy on Forensic Genetic Genealogical DNA Analysis and Searching in November 2019, which applies to specific IGG/FGG investigations and includes many guidelines on the use of this investigative tool.

 Effective date Oct 1, 2021.
 Maryland’s law requires investigators to get a signoff by a judge before using IGG.
-This law restricts this technique only be used for serious crimes and provides guidelines.
-This legislation also requires that both the private labs creating the SNP DNA profiles as well as that those performing the IGG work are licensed by the state of Maryland.
+This law restricts this technique to only be used for serious crimes and provides guidelines.
+This legislation also requires that both the private labs creating the SNP DNA profiles as well as that those performing the IGG work be licensed by the state of Maryland.

 Signed into law May 7, 2021.
-Montana’s law requires that investigators obtain a search warrant before using a consumer DNA database, unless the consumer has waived the right to privacy.
+Montana’s law requires that investigators obtain a search warrant before using a consumer DNA database unless the consumer has waived the right to privacy.

 IGG Related Agencies,